fjmolinas/riot-firmwares/README.md

 All firmwares source codes are based on [RIOT](https://github.com/RIOT-OS/RIOT).

+Some of the firmware applications can perform OTA (over the air) updates.
+More on this below.

 #### Initializing the repository:

 RIOT is included as a submodule of this repository.
 We provide a `make` helper